 - Planet Under Pressure conference, London, organizer and chair of session on “Building Capacity For Sustainability By Learning To Model Nature and Society” March 2012

 - Planet Under Pressure conference, London, organizer and co-chair with Sander van der Leeuw of session on “Collective Action For The Transition To A Sustainable Society: Building The Research And Action Agenda” March 2012

 - Baltic Sea 2020 Foundation, Stockholm, “Formation, Operation, and Outcomes of the Polish Fisheries Roundtable” February 2012

 - US National Science Foundation and the Center for the Advancement for Informal Science Education symposium on Sustainability Science Education and Informal Science Education, Ballston Virginia, “Models and Narratives in Transitioning To A Sustainable Future For All” February 2012

 Honors and Awards

 - Elected Honorary Member of the Swiss Academy of Humanities and Social Sciences, May 2012, “in recognition of his manifold contributions to innovative forms of public understanding of science as well as teaching and learning.”

-- American Association for the Advancement of Science (AAAS), 1999: First recipient of the Alan B. Leviton Award for “Outstanding achievement in the science education of children and youth.”
+- American Association for the Advancement of Science (AAAS), 1999: Alan B. Leviton Award for “Outstanding achievement in the science education of children and youth.”
 The award cited the creativity, artistry, playfulness, and scientific integrity of Ilan’s work and his long-standing commitment to science education.